Austin Daily Tribune Building

 The Austin Daily Tribune Building, later known as the Ernest O. Thompson State Office Building, is a Moderne style office building located at 920 Colorado in Austin, Texas.
 It was built in 1941 as the headquarters of the Austin Daily Tribune, a short-lived newspaper that ceased publishing in 1942.
 The State of Texas purchased the building in 1945, and it was renamed in 1965 for Texas Railroad Commissioner Ernest O. Thompson.
-The building was designed by architect Shirley Simons and the firm of Page, Southerland & Page.
+The building was designed by architect Shirley Simons and the firm of Page.
 It was listed on the National Register of Historic Places in 2000.